anniegiang/izone-private-mail-archive/README.md

 * [Progress](#progress)

 ## Intro
-This script fetches every single mail you have ever received from the members you are subscribed to, and saves each mail as a static HTML file, which is accessable indefinitely.
+This script fetches every single mail you have ever received from the members you are subscribed to, and saves each mail as a static HTML file, which is accessible indefinitely.
 All images are downloaded from PM's server, and saved as an image file.
 Additionally, a simple HTML file is generated to view mails either by member or all at once.
 The script will always ensure your inbox is updated and complete at each run-time, which is useful if fetches fail.

 ## Pre-reqs
 - npm
 - Node.js
 - Private Mail user ID (in the app's settings)
 - Private Mail acess token
   - Located in the HTTP request header.
 The header can be captured using a proxy.
+I created a [guide](https://docs.google.com/document/d/1h-3z2mh5NgfV7OtBMe1RLsTkpxSL321Lw0GnVLbcMdI/edit?usp=sharing) for Android and MacOS users on how to do this.

 ## Steps
 0. Make sure you have all the [Pre-reqs](#pre-reqs)